dlovemore/side/README.md

 It's important to import code you need to run.

+## VIM macros

+Vim macros for use within vim.
+Use the command:

+:source vide.vim

+from within vim or .vimrc see example.vimrc for possible use.

 ## Interactions with source control

 It is a good practice to check diffs when committing changes.
 These